On Peterson's open problem and representations of the general linear groups: Introduction and statement of results

 For a non-negative integer $n,$ let $(\mathscr P_d)_n$ be the subspace of $\mathscr P_d$ consisting of all the homogeneous polynomials of degree $n$ in $\mathscr P_d.$ Denote by $(Q\mathscr P_d)_n$ the subspace of $Q\mathscr P_d$ consisting of all the classes represented by the homogeneous polynomials in $(\mathscr P_d)_n.$ One of the extremely useful tools for computing the hit problem and studying Singer's transfer is the Kameko squaring operation \cite{M.K} $(\widetilde {Sq^0_*})_{(d, 2n+d)}: (Q\mathscr P_d)_{2n+d} \to (Q\mathscr P_d)_n,$ which is an epimorphism of $\mathbb Z/2(GL_d)$-modules.
 We refer to Sect.\ref{s2} for its precise meaning.
 Let $\mu(n)$ denote the smallest number $u$ such that $\alpha(n + u)\leq u,$ where $\alpha(k)$ is the number of $1$'s in the dyadic expansion of the positive integer $k.$ By Kameko \cite{M.K}, if $\mu(2n+d) = d,$ then $(\widetilde {Sq^0_*})_{(d, 2n+d)}$ is an $\mathbb Z/2(GL_d)$-module isomorphism.

-Recall that to solve the hit problem of Peterson, we will determine $Q\mathscr P_d$ in each degree $n\geq 1.$ However, as explicitly shown in \cite{D.P2}, we need only to survey in "generic degrees" $n$ of the following form:
+Recall that to solve the hit problem of Peterson, we will determine $Q\mathscr P_d$ in each degree $n\geq 1.$ However, as explicitly shown in \cite{D.P2}, it is enough to consider this space in the following "generic degree":